 Before And After Photos

-This is an 18 year old who is 5’6″ and 122 pounds who presented to me for treatment of gynecomastia that he says was made worse by the use of the drug Tagamet.
+This is an 18 year old who is 5’6″ and 122 pounds who presented to me for treatment of gynecomastia with surgery that he says was made worse by the use of the drug Tagamet.
 His parents were very instrumental in bringing him to the Austin Gynecomastia Center for treatment.

 He has impressive fullness of his chest that is most appreciated on lateral view.
 His nipple-areola complexes are quite “puffy” and the diameter of the areolas are enlarged quite a bit.